MKcodeshere/HVSR/README.md

-# SQL Validator and Smart Query Assistant
+# HVSR Text2SQL - SQL Validator and Smart Query Assistant

 A two-part system for validating SQL queries and providing smart query assistance using validated queries and LLM fallback.